-The PTDF weighting for this point varies by time period and path based on stress scenarios.
+The PTDF weighting for the FCRPS/BPAPower PTDF varies by time period and path based on stress scenarios.
 The PTDF weighting is derived from generation forecasts of the federal resources, for calculations for the next hour through approximately two weeks.
 Beyond this time frame, BPA derives the weighting of the PTDF by applying the generation dispatch determined in the ETC Cases.
-BPA derives the PTDF weighting for the Mid-Columbia bus point by applying the generation dispatch determined in the ETC Cases.